Friday, December 13, 2024

 No significant changes in aspirin resistance during fasting

-When considering the entire study sample, there were no significant changes in ARU or aspirin resistance prior to, during or after Ramadan fasting.
+When considering the entire study sample, there were no significant changes in ARU or aspirin resistance before, during, or after Ramadan fasting.
 A significant difference in aspirin resistance, however, was found in diabetic patients.
-Prior to Ramadan, 18.1% of the participants experienced aspirin resistance, whereas during Ramadan this rate rose to 29.9%, and the rate remained elevated at 26.0% following Ramadan.

 Among all of the participants, glycemia, or the level of glucose in the blood, was 8.9 mmol/L before fasting, 9.5 mmol/L during fasting, and 8.6 mmol/L after fasting.
-Both triglycerides and HDL cholesterol also increased during Ramadan, but decreased back to baseline levels following the fast.
+Both triglycerides and HDL cholesterol also increased during Ramadan but decreased back to baseline levels following the fast.
 Similar changes were also observed only in participants with diabetes.

-In this study, the authors note that it was difficult to determine how strictly participants adhered to their aspirin prescriptions.
-Although questionnaires on compliance were completed, there is the possibility of misreporting.
-Overall, the study revealed the possible implication of glycemic and lipid controls in aspirin resistance and showed that the increases in aspirin resistance in those participating in Ramadan fasting is specific to those with type 2 diabetes.
+Overall, the study revealed the possible implication of glycemic and lipid controls in aspirin resistance and showed that the increases in aspirin resistance in those participating in Ramadan fasting are specific to those with type 2 diabetes.

 Reference: Bouida, W., Beltaief, K., Baccouche, H., Sassi, M., Dridi, Z., Trabelsi, I.,…Nouira, S. (2018).
 Effects of Ramadan fasting on aspirin resistance in type 2 diabetic patients.
 PLoS ONE 13(3), e0192590. https://doi.org/10.1371/journal.pone.0192590